scantling4/Credit_Risk_Analysis/README.md

 - RandomOverSampler and SMOTE algorithms were used to oversample the data.
 - The ClusterCentroids algorithm was used to undersample the data.
 - The SMOTEEN algorithm was used for a combinational approach of over and undersampling.
-- BalancedRandomForestClassifier and EasyEnsembleClassifier were utilized to predict credit risk.
+- BalancedRandomForestClassifier and EasyEnsembleClassifier were utilized to reduce bias when predicting credit risk.

 ## Results